chronark/terraform-provider-vercel/docs/resources/domain.md

 $ terraform import vercel_domain.domain example.com
 ```

-For team domains, prefix the domain name with the team ID followed by a slash (`/`), e.g:
+For team domains, prefix the domain name with the team slug followed by a slash (`/`), e.g:

 ```
-$ terraform import vercel_domain.domain team_y4tZByVi8ZSPSvHGptjP21Lu/example.com
+$ terraform import vercel_domain.domain my-team/example.com
 ```

+The team slug can be found in the URL for any team screen in Vercel's web interface.

-Slashes in the team ID may be URL-escaped (percent-encoded) if needed.
+Slashes in the team slug may be URL-escaped (percent-encoded) if needed.